Pistolllll/Starscape/README.md

 ### How to use the script
 First open input.lua that's where we're gonna do all of our work.

-It's time to input the information from the ancient beacon we'll take ths image as an example:
+It's time to input the information from the ancient beacon we'll take this image as an example:

 ![Example](https://user-images.githubusercontent.com/82290573/140803842-1cfc2650-bd0b-4cb3-add7-66df36c0117f.png)

 Now my code instead of using colors it uses letters so instead of color red there's a letter here's a list of all the colors: